|Baxter is coming for your job|

 The second dystopian threat assumes a successful (redistributive) solution to the first threat.
 Perhaps that's why I haven't seen it much discussed in the robots are coming literature.
 Once we have an economy of gross abundance, rather than the merely moderate abundance that capitalism has so far achieved (in some parts of the world), what will we do with it?
 Will we be able to fashion meaningful lives for ourselves without the need to work?

 There is reason to worry.
 We have the example of the dystopic failure of hunter-gatherer societies in Australia and N. America to transition from a culture adapted to scarcity to the moderate abundance of capitalism 1.0.
-We also have examples of dystopic adaptation to gross abundance provided by the citizens of oil rich countries, like Kuwait, whose political order grants them unearned entitlement to great wealth (as in capitalism 2.0).
-Their lifestyles, from what I have heard and read, are generally hedonistic in an empty and superficial way.
-Some might say this is a 'cultural' thing, but it seems to me that it rather reflects a pathology of the human condition as it is presently constituted.
+We also have examples of dystopic adaptation to gross abundance provided by the citizens of oil rich countries, like the UAE, whose political order grants them unearned entitlement to great wealth (as in capitalism 2.0).
+From what I have heard and read, many beneficiaries live an empty and superdicial hedonism.
+To the extent that this is true, I don't think it is a cultural phenomenon.
+Rather, it reflects a general pathology of the human condition.